 Paid Memberships Pro adds a new role to all registered users.
 If you use the visitor condition “PMP User Level” Advanced Ads will identify this user role and can show or hide an ad depending on the visitor’s membership level.

 Example 3: How to hide an ad unit for registered users

 You can use the visitor condition “PMP User Level” to hide ads for users with a certified membership level on those pages that don’t require any memberships with the following configuration.

 Example 4: How to display ads for specific memberships

-Of course, it is possible to reverse this scenario and to display targeted ads to specific user groups.
+Of course, it is possible to reverse this scenario and display targeted ads to specific user groups.
 A use case for this setting could be an offer to free registered users to upgrade their memberships.

 Issues and limitations

 The different user levels of Paid Membership Pro are not hierarchically structured.
 Therefore you’ll need to consider all existing membership levels in your ad configurations.

 If you want to use the visitor condition “PMP User Level” on WordPress installations where you also run a caching plugin, you will need to activate the cache busting feature in Advanced Ads Pro to make it work reliably.